Annabelle Huggins: Trial

-When Ablaza was apprehended and tried in court, he contended that the two were in love, that she freely went with him and what he did “was the vogue of the time.”
+When Ablaza was apprehended and tried in court, he contended that the two were in love, that she freely went with him and what he did "was the vogue of the time".
 The most awaited part of the trial was when the principal witness, Huggins, testified before Fiscal Pascual Kliatchko and a curious courtroom crowd.

-In 1969 Ablaza claimed that he and Annabelle were a couple.
+In 1969, Ablaza claimed that he and Annabelle were a couple.
 Ablaza and the two men were found guilty for kidnapping and rape, and were sentenced to death.
 While the two men were executed, Ablaza's death sentence was cancelled by then-sitting president Ferdinand Marcos twice and reduced to life imprisonment.
-He spent most of his life imprisoned in New Bilibid Prison until his release in the late 1990's.
+He spent most of his life imprisoned in New Bilibid Prison until his release in the late 1990s.

 Shortly after his release, Ablaza died of natural causes.